zensoup/fhirbug/docs/quickstart.rst

 4. Use :ref:`Attributes <attributes>` to describe how the conversion between db columns and FHIR attributes should happen

-Since we are using SQLAlchemy, we will use the :mod:`fhirball.db.backends.SQLAlchemy` module, and more specifically inherit our Mappings from :class:`fhirball.db.backends.SQLAlchemy.models.FhirBaseModel`
+Since we are using SQLAlchemy, we will use the :mod:`fhirbug.db.backends.SQLAlchemy` module, and more specifically inherit our Mappings from :class:`fhirbug.db.backends.SQLAlchemy.models.FhirBaseModel`

 So, we start describing our mapping for the Patient resource from the id field which is the simplest:

-.. warning:: Fhirball needs to know which ORM the mappings we create are for.
+.. warning:: Fhirbug needs to know which ORM the mappings we create are for.
-             Therefore, before importing FhirBaseModel, we must have configured the fhirball settings.
-If you write the following code in an interactive session instead of a file, you will get an error unless you configure fhirball first.
+             Therefore, before importing FhirBaseModel, we must have configured the fhirbug settings.
+If you write the following code in an interactive session instead of a file, you will get an error unless you configure fhirbug first.
 To do so, just paste the code described :ref:`below <config>`.

 .. code-block:: python
     :caption: mappings.py

     from models import Patient as PatientModel
-    from fhirball.db.backends.SQLAlchemy.models import FhirBaseModel
+    from fhirbug.db.backends.SQLAlchemy.models import FhirBaseModel
-    from fhirball.models.attributes import Attribute
+    from fhirbug.models.attributes import Attribute

     class Patient(PatientModel, FhirBaseModel):
         class FhirMap: